perriera/for_interfaces/linux/README.md

 #### Alternate Case
 #### Docker (Linux, Mac or Windows)
 Installing a Linux distribution using Docker is a possible as it is a forerunner to `multipass`.
 But for our purposes `multipass` is easier to use (and **recommended** over Docker).
-However, Docker would be a better an easier to manage alternative to VirtualBox, (albiet setting it up to work with a GUI can be bit of a challenge).
+However, Docker would be a better and easier to manage alternative to VirtualBox, (albiet setting it up to work with a GUI can be bit of a challenge).
 - [Docker website](https://www.docker.com) here
 - [Docker wiki](https://en.wikipedia.org/wiki/Docker_(software)) here
 - [Docker tutorials](https://www.udemy.com/courses/search/?src=ukw&q=docker) here